jiaweichiu/mpsft/README.md

 The first parameter selects the binner.
 The second parameter is `log2(n)`.

 From V0 to V1 for both `BinInTime` and `BinInFreq`, we exploit symmetry to roughly halve the number of trigonometric operations.
-The gain is not as much after we provide our own trigonometric functions.

 From V1 to V2 and `BinInTime`, we do some vectorization and also some Chebyshev approximation of sines and cosines.
 However, this introduces some errors which might accumulate and slow down convergence.
 They are also not the most robust.